Cardano-Talent/website/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Run Pocketbase

+You can use a local or remote pocketbase instance.
+In my case, i'm running pocketbase locally on the `pocketbase-dev` folder

 ## Pocketbase Typegen

 Pocketbase is the chosen backend for this platform, anytime you make changes to the database schema, you need to generate the types in order to have a typesafe backend.